If your goal is to maximize rewards, get the best bonuses, and play the points game no matter the cost…

 For families, getting 6% cash back on groceries is amazing.
 Most families easily spend over $100 per week on groceries, so it won’t be hard to hit the annual cash back limit.
 You’ll hit it if you spend $115 per week — that works out to $360 in cash back per year on groceries that you have to buy anyway.
 That’s like getting 3 weeks of groceries for free.
 It’s too bad there’s a cap.
 This card would be incredible if there wasn’t one.

 The other key perk on the American Express Blue Cash is the 3% cash back on gas.
 Right now, this wouldn’t do anything for me since I live in a city and rarely drive.
 But when I was growing up, gas was one of my biggest expense categories.
 I lived in a small town in Colorado that was 45 minutes from anything.
 My family and I were filling up our gas tanks every 2-3 days.
 Getting 3% cash back would have been amazing.

 You’ll also get 3% cash back on streaming subscriptions and transit (taxis/rideshare, buses, parking, tolls, trains, etc.).
 The streaming cash back is nice, but there’s only so much any of us can spend on streaming in a given month.
 And while I know folks that spend a ton of money on rideshares, they tend to get the Chase Reserve card since they spend even more money on travel and restaurants.
 The cash back on these categories will help but I wouldn’t expect it to make a major difference in your rewards.

 Watch out for the 2.7% foreign transaction fee on this card.
 I’d avoid using it when traveling internationally.

 In other words, if you have a family and a long commute, consider getting the American Express Blue Cash to maximize your rewards on groceries and gas.

-*Terms apply – Learn more about this card.
+*Terms apply – Learn how to apply online.